7131HDMC/ds-projects/README.md

-# dash
+# Data Science Projects
-Repository with some projects study case with Dash and Streamlit.
+Repository with some projects study case.